Quick Tomato Chutney – Anglo-Indian Cuisine made perfect

 A little chilli give us a hint of warmth while the vinegar makes sure we have a taste of sourness without going too far.
 The cardamom pods complement everything perfectly.

 And how do I eat chutney?

 While I don’t recommend you start licking plates in restaurants, chutney is a great dip for bread, cheese or pickles, and is the perfect accompaniment for any of these ‘finger foods’.

 To save future time, make a double or triple batch and seal it in a clean jar (sterilised is best) with a little oil on the top.
 It’ll be good for a couple of weeks in the fridge.

-- 1 tsp paprika
+- 1 tsp paprika powder

-- 1 handful basil leaves
+- 1 handful basil, fresh

-Blend all in a food processor or with a hand blender.
+- Blend all in a food processor or with a hand blender.
 Easy.